Schedule a Colonoscopy

 A colonoscopy can diagnose a wide range of colon conditions that cause symptoms.
 However, it is also important for people without symptoms.
 Colorectal polyps are more common with age and can sometimes become cancerous.
 You can not feel polyps or early-stage colorectal cancer, which is why screening is so important.
 Removing polyps significantly lowers cancer risk.

-A referral is required to schedule a colonoscopy, please call us directly and we will work with your primary care provider to get a referral so we can schedule your appointment.
-For patients who are not able to complete a standard screening colonoscopy due to an increased risk of complications, a less invasive virtual colonoscopy can be scheduled.
+A referral is required to schedule a colonoscopy, please call us directly at (406) 327-4542 and we will work with your primary care provider to get a referral so we can schedule your appointment.
+For patients who are not able to complete a standard screening colonoscopy due to an increased risk of complications, a less invasive virtual colonoscopy can be scheduled at Advanced Imaging on the Community Medical Center campus.

 Your doctor and team will discuss colonoscopy preparation with you.
 Preparation involves a clear liquid diet the day before the procedure.
 You will need to drink a prescribed liquid to clean out the colon.
 A cleansed colon ensures that your endoscopist has a clear view.